charliemikels/figura-music-player/README.md

 There's some info above and below the song selection list to help you understand what's going on.

-You can also hold down your Sprint key to scroll the list faster (rebindable in the Figura settings menu).
+You can also hold down your Sprint key to scroll the list faster (you can rebind this in Figura's settings).

 ## Bottom right: Configure